and Information Design

 We will follow university policies and District of Columbia orders about virus protection measures, including masking.

-Citations and academic integrity
+Citing sources and academic integrity

 Standards of academic conduct are set forth in the university’s Academic Integrity Code.
 See your instructor if you have questions about academic violations described in the code, as they apply in this course.